John-Tonny/relayer/README.md

 Requirement
 -----------
-This repository current requires node v9.5.0 and pkg@4.3.1
+This repository currently requires node v9.5.0 and pkg@4.3.1

 How to Build